conormcdevitt/SuperstoreSales/README.md

-# Project XYZ

-**Project XYZ** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
-The tool supports multiple data formats and provides an intuitive interface for both novice and expert data scientists.
+# Superstore Performance Insights

+**Superstore Performance Insights** is a data analysis tool used to uncover key insights into sales, profitability, discount impact and shipping effiency.
+The project goal is to provide data-driven recommendations to optimise business strategies.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Dataset Content
-* Describe your dataset.
-Choose a dataset of reasonable size to avoid exceeding the repository's maximum size of 100Gb.
+* Source: This was a public dataset I found on Kaggle (https://www.kaggle.com/datasets/vivek468/superstore-dataset-final/data)
+* Key fields used: * Order Date, Ship Date for time based analysis.
+                   * Sales, Profit and Discount to assess financial performance.
+                   * Category and Sub-Category to assess performance of different product types.
+                   * Ship mode, Region and State to monitor shipping effiency and geographical trends.

 ## Business Requirements
 * Describe your business requirements